VoxeLibre/VoxeLibre/CONTRIBUTING.md

 So you want to contribute to MineClone2?
 Wow, thank you! :-)

-MineClone2 is maintained by Nicu and Fleckenstein.
+MineClone2 is maintained by Nicu and Cora.
 If you have any problems or questions, contact us (See Links section below).

 You can help with MineClone2's development in many different ways,